michaellmy/street-learn/README.md

 # street-learn
 Intructions:
-To run, open home.html in a browser(Google Chrome recommended).
-The page displayed is the homepage for the HTML5 walkthrough.
+To run, open home.html in a web browser.
+The homepage is displayed, and pages can be navigated with links in the menu bar or buttons.
+The design is responsive for all web pages, and can be resized to fit mobile devices and tablets.